cmcraes/sshchain/README.md

+# SSH Model Code

-# Experimental code for calculation of Lohschmitt echo
-in Su-Schrieffer-Heeger chains
+Experimental code for calculation of Lohschmitt echo in Su-Schrieffer-Heeger chains

 Since it keeps raining, I write some more documentation.

+## Installation

 To install this package,